 Hualien is set up for tourism with many hotels and hostels.
 The best location to stay in Hualien is by the train station as it’s much more convenient.

 I stayed at World Inn Hostel for 2 nights and really liked it.
 The staff are so friendly and gave me tips for Hualien and Taroko National Park.
-Their dorm rooms have been throughly thought about and the private rooms are really comfy, I really recommend it!
+Their dorm rooms have been thoroughly thought about and the private rooms are really comfy, I really recommend it!

 To SEE the Hualien Night Markets, have a look at my YouTube video here!